yuanqing/stoke/README.md

 There are [lots of tests](https://github.com/yuanqing/stoke/blob/master/test).

-Currently, Stoke does *not* support escaped quotes.

 ### Grammar

+Currently, only a *subset* of the grammar is supported.
+(For example, Stoke does *not* support escaped quotes.)

 The [EBNF](http://en.wikipedia.org/wiki/Extended_Backus-Naur_Form) grammar rules that define a token are as follows: